que-es-vue-router

 </RouterLink>

-It is also possible to load components on demand.
-This means that the component will only be loaded when accessing its route (instead of on initial load).
+It is also possible to load components lazily.
+This means the component will only load when its route is accessed (instead of on initial load).

-This helps improve application performance, especially when there are many components, or they are very heavy, or one of them is not frequently visited.
+This helps improve application performance, especially when it has many components, or they are very heavy, or some of them are not visited frequently.

 const routes = [